trackreco/mkFit/README.md

 8) Other helpful README's in the repository
 9) CMSSW integration
    1) Considerations for `mkFit` code
-   2) Instructions to use `mkFit` from CMSSW
+   2) Building and setting up `mkFit` for CMSSW
       1) Build `mkFit`
          1) Lxplus
          2) Phi3
       2) Set up `mkFit` as an external
       3) Pull CMSSW code and build
-      4) Use `mkFit` in InitialStep of CMS offline tracking
+   3) Recipes for the impatient on phi3
+      1) Offline tracking (initialStep)
+      2) HLT tracking (iter0)
+   4) More thorough running instructions
+      1) Offline tracking (initialStep)
+         1) Customize functions
-      5) Timing measurements
+         2) Timing measurements
-      6) Producing MultiTrackValidator plots
+         3) Producing MultiTrackValidator plots
+      2) HLT tracking (iter0)
+   5) Interpretation of results
-      7) Interpreting MultiTrackValidator plots
+      1) MultiTrackValidator plots
+      2) Timing
 10) Other useful information
     1) Important Links
     2) Tips and Tricks